JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 - one script, `gen_means.py`, converts every banner in the archive to an entry in a csv.
 This csv has the following header structure: `headers = ['Image Name', 'Flashy', 'Mean Red', 'Mean Green', 'Mean Blue']`
 	- As stated before, I wanted to generate the mean of each banner, the RGB mean.
 This would later be useful in finding the pixel to banner mapping, using [euclidian distance](https://en.wikipedia.org/wiki/Euclidean_distance) for the RGB of the pixel to the mean RGB of the banner.
 	- For Animated banners, I take the mean of each frame, and then generate a mean of those means for the overall image.
-	- What's 'flashy'? basically, a good many of the banners are animated.
+	- What's 'flashy'?
+Basically, a good many of the banners are animated.
 Of those animations, I wanted to be able to filter out ones that had a high amount of statistical variation between frames.
 This comes out to calculating a standard deviation value, and then checking it against a semi-arbitrary(read: magic number I heuristically came to) of how big the stddev needed to be for a gif to be 'flashy'.
 	- Here's an example of a 'flashy' banner
 		- ![[_hearts4_main_theq-fm.gif]]
 	- The nice thing is, this script need only be run the one time, since this is a static dataset.
-Now, there is certainly room to consider that banners of this sizing exist and continue to be made, outside of the geocities archive.
+Now, there is certainly room to consider that banners of this sizing exist and continue to be made, outside of the Geocities archive.
 That could be considered Future Work.

-One of the more interesting aspects of parsing all these files, was finding that some of them are zip bombs, in effect, and at least one, for actual.
+One of the more interesting aspects of parsing all these files, was finding that some of them are [zip bombs](https://en.wikipedia.org/wiki/Zip_bomb), in effect, and at least one, for actual.
 I watched my python process consume almost 10gigs of RAM trying to parse them when I set the protective `Image.MAX_IMAGE_PIXELS` value too high.
-Basically, the library I used to parse the images, Pillow, has a safeguard that pops a `DecompressionBombError` if it's beyond the maximum allowed pixels.
+Basically, the library I used to parse the images, [Pillow](https://pillow.readthedocs.io/en/stable/), has a safeguard that pops a `DecompressionBombError` if it's beyond the maximum allowed pixels.
 I did make my max bigger than the default the library comes with, and at higher values than the current one, at least one gif is waybig.

 I also had to set a truncated image value on, `ImageFile.LOAD_TRUNCATED_IMAGES = True`, as otherwise some of the banners wouldn't be parsed.
 This is an interesting side effect of the optimizations various programs would use in the era, to optimize for size.
 Unfortunately, I have yet to find a solution to all of the various curveballs these optimizations are throwing me.
 Lots of out-of-bounds errors when copying individual frames for final video composition.
+I've been glancing at hex by dropping them into [cyberchef](https://gchq.github.io/CyberChef/).
+I can't say I've learned a lot, but it's been interesting to really see how messy some of these files are.

-After the means are recorded to file, I then run another script, one that runs through an inputted image, and generates a mapping csv, one filename per pixel coordinate, in the form of `columns=['x', 'y', 'func_result']`, where func_result is the filename of the nearest(euclidian) banner to the pixel.
+After the means are recorded to file, I then run another script, one that runs through an inputted image, and generates a mapping csv, one filename per pixel coordinate, in the form of `columns=['x', 'y', 'func_result']`, where `func_result` is the filename of the nearest(Euclidian) banner to the pixel.

 Finally, there's a third script that takes that csv, and performs the marriage of the images into frames, and from frames into video.
+This one breaks the most, and is where I'm left squashing the most bugs.